-The accompanying financial statements as at and for the year then ended December 31, 2020 were approved and authorized for issue by the BOD on March 24, 2021.
+The accompanying financial statements as at and for the years ended December 31, 2021 and 2020 were approved and authorized for issue by the BOD on March 30, 2022.

 2. Summary of Significant Accounting Policies

 Basis of Preparation

 The financial statements of the Company have been prepared in compliance with Philippine Financial Reporting Standards (PFRS) issued by the Philippine Financial Reporting Standards Council and adopted by SEC.
 This financial reporting framework includes PFRS, Philippine Accounting Standards (PAS) and Philippine Interpretations from the International Financial Reporting Interpretations Committee (IFRIC) and SEC provisions.